 |Costs of a funeral||£3,000 - £10,000||Could be in excess of £10,000|

-Our understanding team at Accident Claims have years of experience in dealing with carbon monoxide poisoning claims.
+Our understanding team at Accident Claims have years of experience in dealing with helping people claim carbon monoxide poisoning compensation.
 Therefore they understand the trauma that you have suffered and will work hard to make the process as easy as possible for you.
 Our team are highly professional and will handle the process on your behalf from start to finish.